Frequently Asked Questions

 What subjects are taught at Mindful Forest School?

-The program will be predominantly child-led play, but also includes some mildly structured activities: Counting, numbers, shapes, story books, songs and nursery rhymes, local plants and animals, seasons and the cycles of nature, group games, expression through arts and crafts, and more!
+The program will be predominantly child-led play, but also includes some mildly structured activities: Counting, numbers, shapes, story books, songs dance, local plants and animals, seasons and the cycles of nature, group games, expression through arts and crafts, and more!

-Fine Motor Skills: picking up small object and observing them, gluing, coloring, painting, zipping and clipping their backpack and lunch bag, opening and closing their water bottle, turning pages of books, and more.
+Fine Motor Skills: picking up small object and observing them, gluing, coloring, painting, zipping and clipping their backpack and snack box, opening and closing their water bottle, turning pages of books, digging, and more.

 -